smarie/python-autoclass/README.md

 ## Want to contribute ?

 Contributions are welcome !
-Simply Fork this project on github, commit your contributions, and create pull requests.
+Simply fork this project on github, commit your contributions, and create pull requests.

-Here is a non-exhaustive list of interesting open topics: https://github.com/smarie/python-classtools-autocode/issues to reference new features or bugfixes.
+Here is a non-exhaustive list of interesting open topics: https://github.com/smarie/python-classtools-autocode/issues

-## *Packaging*
+## Packaging

 This project uses `setuptools_scm` to synchronise the version number.
 Therefore the following command should be used for development snapshots as well as official releases: